 Nourish potted fruit trees every 14 days from blossom time to the middle of fall with liquid seaweed and give them plenty of water.
 It’s a good idea to mulch the surface of the soil to retain moisture.
 The average time to plant fruit trees is in the dormant season (late fall to early spring).
 However, you can get potted trees all year long.

 The trimming necessary for upkeep depends on the sort of fruit tree you own.
-This is one of the reasons why you should purchase your tree from a tree service provider who will give you specific instructions.
+This is one reason you should purchase your tree from a tree service provider who will give you specific instructions.